vitejs/vite/docs/config/index.md

 - **Type:** `boolean`
 - **Default:** `false`

-  If set to `true`, imported JSON will be transformed into `export default JSON.parse("...")` which is significantly more performant than Object literals, espeically when the JSON file is large.
+  If set to `true`, imported JSON will be transformed into `export default JSON.parse("...")` which is significantly more performant than Object literals, especially when the JSON file is large.

   Enabling this disables named imports.